 Master Gardener Awards

-The Statewide Master Gardener of the Year and the Behind the Scenes Award will be selected, from all applications that are received, by the Mini-College Awards Committee.
-This five-person committee will use a set of standard criteria to review all applications.
+Master Gardener of the Year and the Behind the Scenes Award will be selected, from all applications that are received, by the Mini-College Awards Committee.
+This five-person committee will use a set of criteria for statewide master gardener awards.
 These criteria are included in this packet, for your information.
-Also included in this packet, you will find the nomination forms for the County Master Gardener of the Year, Statewide Master Gardener of the Year and the Behind the Scenes Award.
+Also included in this packet, you will find the nomination forms for the County Master Gardener of the Year and the Behind the Scenes Award.

 County Master Gardeners of the Year